xypnox/blag_zola/content/posts/migrating-to-zola/index.md

 There may be more features coming but these are the major ones for now.

+The source code of the blog is available at [xypnox/blag](https://github.com/xypnox/blag).

 If you are interested in this theme do feel free to reach out.
 I will prioritize the decoupling of the theme based on other people's interest in it.